uhhuhuhuhuh/LinkedLists/README.md

 If you want the LinkedList class then select LinkedList.h file and hit the copy button, then go to your file and hit ctrl + v .
 If you want to see what Linked List has to offer then open "What _The_Linked_List_has.txt" file.
-It is recommended to use CsLinkedList if you are making a list of structs or classes.